Primis1/Obsidian-Vault/finance/Economics/Market Derivatives/Interest Rate & Inflation.md

 #### Market Predictions and Expectations on #interest-rate
 - Depending on the increase or decrease business with existing debt can suffer or benefit in compare to it pears
 	- If company has low debt and interest rate fell, they can get cheap money for their expansions and repay them while they stay low

+### Effect on businesses:

+#### Direct:
+- Higher cost of capital
+- Weaker demand for products in higher end of cost-structure

+#### Indirect:
+- Higher CapEx and OpEx

+#### Businesses which successfully passed expenses on consumers, their ROIC and CF rises, however it's artificial increase in performance.
+In reality company barely managed to sustain its margins
+- Some companies **pass through 100% of inflation** (think utilities, monopolies, luxury brands).

+- Others **eat the cost** (commodities producers, low-margin manufacturers, retailers).

+- Some **actually benefit** (debt-heavy firms with fixed-rate liabilities and pricing power).

+#### Industries like banks, benefit from post inflation environment(higher interest rates)

+#### Competitive advantage, pricing power and capital reserves will benefit companies in IE(inflation environment)

+#### Valuation in nominal and real cash should not be different
+- However mixing two will distort valuation